Shloicker/Inkwell-Inc-Generic/docs/tutorial.md

     #name, description, value, healing value
     >>> healing_potion = healing_consumable("Healing Potion", "A useful healing potion.", 250, 50)

  Finally we have the currency class - __you should make exactly one item of this type__.
-This will simply determine how currency is referred to in certain contexts, such as when taking inventory.
+This will simply determine how currency is referred to in certain contexts, such as when taking inventory, and you should not create instances of it in-game by adding it to the player's starting inventory or to any map tiles.
 It only requires a name and description:

     #name, description
     >>> gold = currency("Gold", "Valuable gold coins.")